Artwork File Formats

 Adobe Photoshop CS6 or below.

 Usually, you can send us the artwork files by email attachment.
-If you are sending many files or the files are very large, you can also upload your files to our FTP site.
-Please contact us for details. email@example.com
+However, if you are sending many files or the files are very large, you can also upload your files to our FTP site.
+Please contact us at email@example.com for details.

-Bleeding is a printing term that refers to printing that goes beyond the edge of the label before trimming.
-In other words, the bleeding is the area to be trimmed off.
-Bleeding is required if your label design or background covers the entire label to allow for slight shifts during die cutting.
-Usually, we need 2mm around each edge of the label to ensure a clean, finished look.
+Bleeding is a printing term that refers to printing that extends beyond the edge of the label before trimming.
+In other words, the bleeding is the area that will be trimmed off.
+Bleeding is required if your label design or background covers the entire label to allow for slight shifts during die-cutting.
+Usually, we require a 2mm bleed around each edge of the label to ensure a clean, finished look.

 We can print colors using either spot colors or CMYK colors (process colors).
-If you are using spot colors, please specify the Pantone number in the artwork design.
+If you are using spot colors, please specify the Pantone number in your artwork design.

 RGB vs CMYK

-Most printing machines including ours print in CMYK (Cyan-Magenta-Yellow-blacK), also known as 4 process colors printing.
+Most printing machines, including ours, print in CMYK (Cyan-Magenta-Yellow-blacK), also known as 4 process colors printing.
 However, all computer monitors display color as RGB (Red-Green-Blue).
-Now if you create your file for the RGB color space, the color is going to look different when printed on the printing machines (CMYK).
-When we receive your artwork files, all RGB images will be converted to CMYK which may cause some unexpected shift in colors so it is always a good idea to create your artwork in CMYK.
-You should request an actual print proof if color accuracy are very important to you.
+If you create your file in the RGB color space, the colors will look different when printed on CMYK printing machines.
+When we receive your artwork files, all RGB images will be converted to CMYK, which may cause some unexpected shifts in colors.
+Therefore, it is always a good idea to create your artwork in CMYK.
+If color accuracy is very important to you, you should request an actual print proof .

 Picture Image Resolution

-Many times customers have sent us pictures, graphics that looks great on the computer monitors and in most cases the files are designed for website uses only and they are very low resolution often as low as 72 dpi which can be loaded very fast in a web page but unfortunately, it is no good for printing.
-We know if we print a file at that resolution it is going to look terrible.
-We recommend a resolution of 300 dpi for best results.
+Many times, customers have sent us pictures, graphics that look great on computer monitors.
+However, in most cases, the files are designed for website uses only and have a very low resolution, often as low as 72 dpi, which is suitable for web pages but not for printing.
+Printing a file at that resolution will result in poor printing quality.
+We recommend a resolution of 300 dpi for best printing results.

-If you are printing on transparent labels, please tell us if you like to do a white undercoating before we print the colors on the labels.
-Because most of the inks are not opaque and printing the inks directly onto a transparent label and applying the label onto a colored surface can cause an extreme color shift, as the color surface under the label will show through the label.
-The white undercoating acts as a barrier to block the colors under the label to show through the label and reducing the effect of color shift.
+If you are printing on transparent labels, please let us know if you would like a white undercoating to be applied before we print the colors on the labels.
+Because most of the inks are not opaque, and printing the inks directly onto a transparent label and applying the label onto a colored surface can cause an extreme color shift, as the color surface under the label will show through the label.
+The white undercoating acts as a barrier to prevent the colors under the label from showing through and reduces the effect of color shift.

-Please note that you can not use the colors displayed on a computer monitor for color proofing because most computer monitors are not calibrated to printing standard and the colors displayed on one monitor may look very different from another computer monitor as there are many factors which can affect how the colors are displayed including brightness, contrast, hue settings, age of the computer monitor and other colors settings.
+Please note that you cannot use the colors displayed on a computer monitor for color proofing because most computer monitors are not calibrated to printing standards.
+The colors displayed on one monitor may look very different from another monitor due to factors such as brightness, contrast, hue settings, age of the monitor, and other color settings.
 The same can be said for desktop color printers.
-If the color accuracy is very important to you, you should request for an actual print proof.
-This way you can see exactly how you labels will look like when it is printed.